 Your Ninth Circuit Court of Appeals neighbors have the opposite problem.

-As you've probably heard by now, the Ninth Circuit is in metaphorical hot water -- and we don't mean the Jacuzzi kind -- after scheduling its 2012 Judicial Conference for August 13-16 at the Hyatt Regency Maui Resort & Spa in Maui, Hawaii.
+As you've probably heard by now, the Ninth Circuit is in metaphorical hot water -- and we don't mean the whirlpool bathtub kind -- after scheduling its 2012 Judicial Conference for August 13-16 at the Hyatt Regency Maui Resort & Spa in Maui, Hawaii.

 If you've visited Hawaii, you know Maui is generally considered the priciest of the islands and the Hyatt Regency is a pretty nice resort.
 The New York Post reports that the site of the "lavish, $1 million conference" features a salon, 1,800 feet of beachfront property, two pools with waterfalls, a rope bridge and an outdoor whirlpool.
 (The rope bridge isn't the best evidence of judicial excess; the ridiculously awesome waterslide and the penguins in the lobby are better examples.)